jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-12.md

 But the interest of this 100 million is paid by industrious people and given to the idle people employed in gathering it.
 Thus, industry is taxed to support idleness.

 Without the debt, the nation would have been much richer by prudence and economy.
 The nation's industry would not be hurt by the oppression of those idle people who live off of it.
-Instead of the brewer paying taxes which are often improper, the stock might have been lent out to industrious people who would=
+Instead of the brewer paying taxes which are often improper, the stock might have been lent out to industrious people who would:
 - have made 6 or 7% by it, and
 - have given better interest than the government does.